'Grey's Anatomy' Star Kevin McKidd on the Storyline That Made Sandra Oh 'Jealous' (Exclusive)

 There's been 300 episodes of Grey's Anatomy, and Kevin McKidd can't believe it.

-ET's Leanne Aguilera caught up with the 44-year-old actor at the series' 300th episode celebration at Tao in Los Angeles on Saturday, where he reflected on his nearly 10 years playing Dr. Owen Hunt.
+ET's Leanne Aguilera caught up with the 44-year-old actor at the series' 300th episode celebration at TAO in Los Angeles on Saturday, where he reflected on his nearly 10 years playing Dr. Owen Hunt.

 "When I first joined the show in season five, [I was a] Scottish actor straight from Scotland and they just celebrated the 100th episode, and at the time, I was like, 'How does anybody ever get to 100 episodes?'"
 McKidd recalled.
 "So just to be here tonight when we've gotten to 300 episodes, its an unbelievable achievement."